dayanacavalcante/CarPrices/README.md

 **_EDA_**

-Analyze the data using descriptive statistics.
+Data analysis using descriptive statistics.

-First, let's check the existing data types, using the _.dtypes_ function.
-We can see that there are three columns of the integer type and four columns of the object type.
+First, let's check the data types using the _.dtypes_ function.
+There are three columns of the integer type and four columns of the object type.
 Analyzing the "fuel", "seller_type", "transmission" and "owner" columns, it can be seen that there is a predominance of car sales for diesel and petrol.
 As well as, individual seller type and cars with manual transmission.
 And almost triple sales for cars with the first owner.

 | ![](/Graphics/Fuel.png) | ![](./Graphics/Seller_type.png) |
 |:-:|:-:|
 | ![](/Graphics/Transmission.png) | ![](./Graphics/Owner.png) |

-We separate the column "name" as it does not matter for our analysis.
+I separated the "name" column as it does not matter for my analysis.

-Now we are going to use the _.describe()_ function to return the descriptive statistics values for the columns of the integer type.
-We can start with measures of central tendency:
+I used the _.describe()_ function to return the descriptive statistics values for the columns of the integer type.

+_Measures of central tendency:_

 - **_Mean_**: indicates where the values are concentrated.